The Grand Canyon of the Yellowstone (1872)

 The Grand Canyon of the Yellowstone is an oil on canvas painting created by English-American artist Thomas Moran in 1872.
 It is credited with increasing the American public's interest in conservation efforts.
-The painting is on display in the United States Capitol.
+The painting is on display at the U.S. Department of the Interior Museum.

 History and description

 Moran participated in an 1871 survey, led by Ferdinand Vandeveer Hayden, which explored the area that would become Yellowstone National Park.
 Moran spent several days sketching the Grand Canyon of the Yellowstone from different vantage points.
 Hayden's extensive report on the expedition, which included sketches and paintings by Moran, as well as photographs by William Henry Jackson, was instrumental in persuading Congress to preserve the area as a national park.
 On March 1, 1872, Yellowstone became the world's first national park, when President Ulysses S. Grant signed the Yellowstone National Park Protection Act into law.